Losant/losant-rest-js/docs/_schemas.md

 ## Workflow Log

-Log of workflow run information
+Log of aggregated workflow run information

 ### <a name="workflow-log-schema"></a> Schema